rapid7/metasploit-framework/GSoC-2018-Project-Ideas.md

 ### Data Visualization

-Enhance existing Metasploit 'Goliath' dashboard that allows observation of an active engagement.
+Enhance existing Metasploit Goliath dashboard that allows observation of an active engagement.
 Data visualization would include, but not be limited to: host node graph with activity indicators and heat maps.

 [Metasploit 'Goliath' Demo (msf-red)](https://www.youtube.com/watch?v=hvuy6A-ie1g&feature=youtu.be&t=176)

+Difficulty 3/5

+### Elasticsearch Datastore
+Write Goliath data to Elasticsearch.
+Explore dat visualization using Kibana.

-Difficulty ?/5
+Difficulty 3/5